 - Learn in a practical way on the major international issue of Food & Nutrition Security in low- and middle-income countries, and how the Netherlands contributes to solving the issue.

 - Receive masterclasses and coaching from FNS experts.

 - Meet students from all over the country and expand your international network in FNS

-Burundi is one of the least developed countries in the world and its population suffers from very high levels of malnutrition.
+Burundi – Burundi is one of the least developed countries in the world and its population suffers from very high levels of malnutrition.
 The Food & Nutrition Security programme of the EKN in Burundi is centered around the so-called PIP approach (Plan Intégré Paysan or Integrated Farm Plan).
 This approach focuses on helping farmer households and communities move towards resilience-based management.
 By creating a farm development plan for the next five years, farmers become intrinsically motivated to invest in their own future, and thereby to invest in their resources, in their economic pursuits and in themselves (education, health).
 Empowerment, integration and collaboration are key to this approach.
 However, these improved practices do not automatically lead to a better nutritional status of households and communities.
-Therefore, you and your teammates are very much needed to develop a nutrition module complementary to the PIP module, to contribute to a better nutritional status of the farmers and their families involved in the project.
+The embassy therefore wishes to explore in what way nutrition could be integrated in the PIP approach when they start working with farm households in their programmes.
+The teams are challenged to develop ideas on how the farm households in Burundi could be assisted in undertaking activities to improve the nutritional status of its household members in a way that suits the PIP approach.